-Of course, if you’re just going for a ride in the car to enjoy the AC and NOT planning to get out, then by all means, take kitty along!
+Of course, if you’re just going for a ride in the car to enjoy the AC and are not planning to get out, then by all means, take kitty along!

-Keeping cats cool in summer is essential to their health and wellbeing.
+Keeping cats cool in the summer is essential to their health and wellbeing.